SALES / SUPPORT : 855-752-5503

 A website does not function like a static billboard.
 Rather than just perusing your home page, you want visitors to engage with your content.

-Before you launch your website, determine its role in helping your business grow.
+Before you launch your business website, determine its role in helping your business grow.
 What metrics will you use to measure its success?
 It's common for companies to wait until after a site goes live to determine this, but it's the wrong approach.
 Set up success metrics upfront, then design proactively and consciously in response to them.

 A well-designed website will motivate users to take specific actions that lead to positive outcomes (sign up for an email, download a free trial, schedule a meeting with sales, etc.).
 Use modern website design to drive business results in multiple ways.
 In what way?
 Make use of both funnels and calls to action (CTAs).